Milwaukee Admirals

 The Milwaukee Admirals are a professional ice hockey team based in Milwaukee.
 They are the American Hockey League (AHL) affiliate of the National Hockey League (NHL)'s Nashville Predators.
 They play their homes games at the University of Wisconsin–Milwaukee Panther Arena.

-The team has been playing since 1970, originally as an amateur team called the Milwaukee Wings, but were renamed as the Admirals after their first season.
+The team has been playing since 1970, originally as an amateur team called the Milwaukee Wings, but were renamed the Admirals after their first season.
 They played an independent schedule until joining the semiprofessional United States Hockey League (USHL) in 1973.
 In 1977, the Admirals joined the International Hockey League (IHL) when the USHL transitioned to a junior league.
 When the IHL ceased operations in 2001, the Admirals joined the AHL.

 History

 Independent era

 The Admirals first took to the ice in the winter of 1970 as an amateur club known as the Milwaukee Wings.
 Sponsored by the Wisconsin Citizens Benefit Association, they lost their first game on January 25 when the Madison All-Stars beat them 17–7.
 They got their first win five days later when they defeated the Milwaukee Winter Club 10–8.
 They finished the season with 8 wins and 7 loses.

 The next year the team was sold by the original owner Reed Fansher to a group of investors.
 One of the investors, Erwin J. Merar, owned an appliance store and the team was renamed the "Admirals" after a brand of household appliances sold in Merar's store.